HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Methodology

 \subsection{LLM Supply Chain Information Collection}

 To analyze the LLM supply chain ecosystem, we need a large dataset with such information.
-Fortunately, platforms like Hugging Face provide some APIs that allow us to access the model and dataset and collect their metadata information, which can be used to construct the supply chain ecosystem.
+Fortunately, platforms like Hugging Face provide some APIs that allow us to access the model and dataset and collect their metadata, which can be used to construct the LLM supply chain graph.

 Table~\ref{tab:api_list} summarizes the four types of APIs we used.
 In particular, (i) \textit{the model hub APIs} allow access to the hub of existing models, including searching and downloading the model and its metadata. (ii) \textit{The dataset APIs} allow access to the datasets for discovery, metadata retrieval, and downloading. (iii) \textit{The metrics APIs} allow access to the metrics for model evaluation, including metric discovery, metadata retrieval, and calculation. (iv) One can use \textit{the search APIs} to search the name, tag, or other metadata for models and datasets.